Premier Education

 What do we need in order to concentrate?

-In order to have good concentration levels we need to have sustained attention, which enables us to focus, and sound executive function, which gives us the ability to think and make decisions.
+In order to have good concentration levels we need to have sustained attention, which enables us to focus and ignore distractions, and sound executive function, which gives us the ability to think and make decisions.

-Improved focus in students has many benefits.
-It leads to academic achievement, better decision-making, and prolonged attention span.
+Improved focus in pupils has many benefits.
+It can improve academic achievement, better decision-making, and prolonged attention span.
 Concentration can be boosted by a number of factors, such as keeping well hydrated, eating a healthy, balanced diet, eliminating distractions, and getting a restful night’s sleep.

 Premier Education Tag Rugby